ktrzeciaknubisa/test/docs/tmp.markdown

 However there are some scenarios, when user already have a stringified value and wants to pass it 'as-is', while having it parsed in the task's method.

-In that case, the above code would behave differently: `addTask()` would internally stringify the argument again to parse it back, but at this point it would still be a string, instead of parsed object:
+In that case, the above code would behave as follows: `addTask()` would internally stringify the argument again to parse it back, but at this point it would still be a string, instead of parsed object:

 ```js
 var param = JSON.stringify({str: "hello"});